 If you’ve found yourself here, you may have heard that backlinks are good for your website’s SEO.
 A backlink is an incoming link from one website to another.
 It could come from a blog, a social media site, a directory, the content of another website.
 But, before you get started on link building, you should learn the difference between good and bad backlinks.
 Ever since Google Penguin was introduced, it has become very important to differentiate between the two.
 If you’re wondering, “What are good backlinks?” you’ve come to the right place.

 When your website has a lot of top-quality backlinks, it really helps your organic traffic vs. paid traffic.
+You can see this in the 2021 Google algorithm July update, where they are filtering out spammy, low-quality backlinks and rewarding higher quality backlinks.
 Meanwhile, bad backlinks can harm your site more than they help it.
 So, how do you differentiate between good and bad backlinks?
 First and foremost, you must consider where the link is coming from.
 How much authority does that site have?
 Are they an expert within your specific industry?

 What are Quality Backlinks?